Shamsherkhan7549/React-Projects/README.md

 # Joker

 This is joker app.
 This is a joke genrator app which made by using api and here i used react component , state, and effect in which i add effect for first render .

+# Weather

+This is the weather app.
+We can get the weather to enter city name.
+In this i used weather api and react component, props, and state